broadinstitute/tandem-repeat-catalog/README.md

-This repo provides steps and tools for defining genome-wide tandem repeat catalogs for use with tools like ExpansionHunter, GangSTR, HipSTR, TRGT, and LongTR.
+This repo provides methods and best practices for defining genome-wide tandem repeat (TR) catalogs.
+The catalogs are provided in multiple formats, including the input formats of:
+- ExpansionHunter
+- GangSTR
+- HipSTR
+- TRGT
+- LongTR

 ---
 ### Defining a genome-wide tandem repeat catalog

-The steps below use examples based on the hg38 human reference, but are applicable to other reference genomes.
+The steps below use examples based on the hg38 human reference, but are also applicable to other reference genomes.

 #### Step 1: Detect all perfect (ie. non-interrupted) tandem repeats in the reference genome

-We use [colab-repeat-finder](https://github.com/broadinstitute/colab-repeat-finder) - a simple algorithm designed to detect all perfect repeats that satisfy user-specified criteria.
+Run [colab-repeat-finder](https://github.com/broadinstitute/colab-repeat-finder) on the reference genome:

 ```
 git clone git@github.com:broadinstitute/colab-repeat-finder.git
 cd colab-repeat-finder/python
-python3 perfect_repeat_finder.py --min-repeats 3 --min-span 9 --min-motif-size 1 --max-motif-size 50  --show-progress-bar /path/to/hg38.fa   --output-prefix perfect_repeats.hg38
+python3 perfect_repeat_finder.py  --min-repeats 3  --min-span 9  --min-motif-size 1  --max-motif-size 50  --output-prefix perfect_repeats.hg38  --show-progress-bar   /path/to/hg38.fa
 ```

-*NOTE:* We could have, instead, run TandemRepeatFinder (TRF) with very large mismatch and indel penalties to make it return only perfect repeats, but we found that TRF fails to detect ~3% of perfect repeats (2-50bp motifs) for unclear reasons.
-We therefore use colab-repeat-finder to maximise sensitivity.
+*NOTE:* colab-repeat-finder is a new, simple tool that finds all perfect repeats in a given input sequence that satify user parameters.
+We could have, instead, run TandemRepeatFinder (TRF) with very large mismatch and indel penalties to make it return only perfect repeats, but in this mode TRF fails to detect ~3% of perfect repeats (2-50bp motifs) for unclear reasons.
+We therefore created colab-repeat-finder to maximise sensitivity.

 ### Step 2: Combine perfect_repeat_finder.py output with any available empirically-defined polymorphic tandem repeat catalogs